munaibh/chat-very-good/README.md

 | `npm run build`  | Creates a production build of the client and server and outputs them in `public` and `build` respectively. |

 ℹ The production build commands are required before the server can be launched.

-## ❯ But...
-Why?

-Google said there were better ways than Nodemon!
-So I went huntin', but alas, I didn't find a boilerplate to match my needs, so I made one.
-A couple of things we provide include:

-* Allows use of ES2018 and SASS.
-* Hot Module Reloading (Client and Server).
-* Refresh `views` on change.
-* Production hashing of assets.
-* Manifest generation in production.
-* Inject version and manifest into Service Worker.
-* Access manifest using `asset` function.

 <br>
 <h3 align="center">